KnightNight101/UoR_APP/README.md

 ## Project Overview

-UoR_APP is an AI-assisted, local-first project and task management tool designed to streamline pre-brief planning and scope definition for projects.
-It supports project managers and team leaders in defining team roles, deadlines, task structures, and business value calculations, leveraging historical data and intelligent suggestions for adaptive scheduling.
+UoR_APP currently implements a basic client-server project and task management tool.
+The system consists of a React frontend and Node.js/Express backend(s) for managing projects, tasks, and team members.

+**Note:** Advanced features described in the original vision—such as LLM/ML-powered workflows, modular model execution, secure communication, advanced authentication, analytics, version control integration, and embedded tools—are not yet implemented.
+The codebase does not include LLM infrastructure, ML-based task allocation, or the advanced workflow automation described in the intended featureset.

 ---